midknight41/map-factory/README.md

 map("articles.[0]").to("topStory");
 map("articles").to("otherStories", articles => {

-  // We don't want to include the top story articles.shift();
+  // We don't want to include the top story in with the other stories articles.shift();

   return articles;